sweattep/modern_quotes/README.md

 >It is the only advanced economy that does not guarantee its workers paid vacation nationally[300] and is one of a few countries in the world without federal paid family leave as a legal right

+>Planet of the Apes Is Cinema's Most Consistent Franchise

 >everything that's in the news about any subject is about something somebody said or did

 >People are aware that they cannot continue in the same old way but are immobilized because they cannot imagine an alternative.